SBAB: History

 SBAB was established on 1 July 1985 as Statens Bostadsfinansieringsaktiebolag (lit.
 'The State Housing Finance Company'), with a mandate to finance government housing loans previously funded through Sweden's national budget.

 In 1989, after market deregulation, SBAB entered international capital markets, including Tokyo and London.

 Starting in 1991, it became a competitive lender in the Swedish private mortgage market and expanded its product range over the following decades.

 By 2010 SBAB had secured a full banking license from the Swedish Financial Supervisory Authority, allowing it to offer deposit accounts as well as retail loans.

 SBAB issued Sweden’s first covered bonds in 2006 via AB Sveriges Säkerställda Obligationer (SCBC), and has since continuously diversified its funding base.

 The bank also owns a majority stake in Booli, a leading real estate data and listing platform.

 Activities

 SBAB’s core business is in mortgage and consumer lending for private individuals and credit provision for housing cooperatives and property companies.
 It also operates a well-regarded savings platform, with popular fixed-term and regular deposit products.

 The bank is recognized for its work on sustainability and transparency, and has launched numerous green lending and savings solutions targeting energy efficiency and environmental standards in housing.

 SBAB regularly appears in independent national rankings for high customer trust and satisfaction, as measured by the Swedish Quality Index.

 Structure and subsidiaries

-SBAB's headquarters are in Solna Municipality with offices in Karlstad, Gothenburg, and Malmö.
+SBAB's headquarters are in Stockholm Municipality with offices in Karlstad, Gothenburg, and Malmö.
 It is wholly owned by the State of Sweden and subject to the corporate governance rules applicable to state-owned enterprises.